Frequently Asked Questions About Business Practices

 What state and local agencies should I consult for more information about setting up a practice?

-If you wish to practice in a state that licenses speech-language pathologists and audiologists, you must have a license.
-You should also request a copy of the actual licensure law from your state licensure board.
+If you wish to practice in a state that licenses audiologists and speech-language pathologists, you must have a license.
+You should also request a copy of the actual licensure law from your

 If you wish to practice from your home or work from a business office, you may want to investigate whether your local zoning laws would permit you to open a home office, display advertising, or handle parking in a residential area.
 Contact your city or county zoning board.
 You should also check with your city or county administration to see if a business license is required.
 If you are renting commercial business space, your landlord should be able to provide guidance on these issues.